-They all have the same reason for going off and on:
+Regardless if it’s your phone, tablet, or laptop charger, they all have the same reason for going off and on.

-So if you want to learn all about why your charger keeps going on and off and how to fix it, then you’re in the right place.
+So if you want to learn all about the reasons your charger keeps going on and off and how to fix it, then you’re in the right place.

 - Charging Phone During Thunderstorm: Safe?

 - Phone Charger Gets Wet: What to Do?

 - Wireless Phone Charging Destroys Credit Cards: True?